NataliaHartonoFung/Fibonacci-Bees-Algorithm-TSP/Readme.txt

 % TSPLIB' (Ismail et al., 2020), doi:10.1088/1757-899X/1/012027
 %
 % How to cite this code: click on the upper right-hand side "cite this repository"

+%% To calculate total population or to find combinations of possible parameters, use the zip file: "BAFcalculatepop.zip"